South Seas – General Information

-French Polynesia, a department of France, consists of 5 archipelagos (the Society Islands with Tahiti, Moorea, Bora Bora, the Tuamotu Islands, the Marquesas Islands, the Austral Islands and the Gambier Islands) These cover a total area of approximately 4 Million square kilometers.
+French Polynesia, a department of France, consists of 5 archipelagos (the Society Islands with Tahiti, Moorea, Bora Bora, the Tuamotu Islands, the Marquesas Islands, the Austral Islands and the Gambier Islands) These cover a total area of about 4 million square kilometers.

 Papeete Airport is located on the main island of Tahiti.
 It is about 17,500 km from Europe.
 The flight time is about 20 hours.